samselikoff/list-view/_includes/installation.md

 Installation
 ------------

-The dist isn't stored in bower, so you'll need to grab it yourself.
-There's also currently no Ember CLI addon built for this.
+There's no distribution of ListView on Bower, so you'll need to grab a copy yourself.
+There's also currently no Ember CLI addon built.

+To install,

 1. Grab the latest [development](http://builds.emberjs.com/list-view/list-view-latest.js) or [minified](http://builds.emberjs.com/list-view/list-view-latest.min.js) build.

-    Alternatively, for a specific version, follow the [build](#build) instructions below.
+    Alternatively, follow the build instructions below to get a specific version.

-2. In your Ember CLI project, `mkdir vendor/list-view`, then put the build in that folder.
+2. Put the dist in your Ember CLI under

-    You'll end up with `vendor/list-view/list-view.js`.
+        /vendor/list-view/list-view.js

 3. Add the line

         "list-view": "0.0.5"

-    to your `devDependencies` hash in your project's `package.json` file.
+    to the `devDependencies` hash of your project's `package.json` file.

 Ember CLI will now import ListView into your project.